 Reach out to those in need as a licensed professional counselor.

-Graduate students in the Clinical Mental Health & Additions Counseling complete a total of 60 semester hours of classroom and clinical course work.
+Graduate students in the Clinical Mental Health & Addictions Concentration complete a total of 60 semester hours of classroom and clinical course work.
 The program is organized into groups of required foundation courses, basic counseling courses, and specialized courses that enable a student to concentrate in addictions counseling.

-Download the Clinical Mental Health & Addictions Program of Study [pdf] for course names and sequence.
+See the Clinical Mental Health & Addictions Concentration Program of Study for course names and sequence.

 Clinical experiences are an integral part of students’ preparation, and practice in a clinical setting is integrated throughout the program.
 In the first year, students have their first client contact through a closely supervised 150-hour practicum.
 In the second year, two 300-hour internships provide intensive and diverse clinical experiences in community agency settings.